maslennikov-yv/laravel/README.md

 # Laravel Application

-A modern Laravel application with Kubernetes deployment and comprehensive CI/CD pipeline.
+A modern Laravel application with Kubernetes deployment and comprehensive testing and deployment pipeline.

 ## 🚀 Quick Start